 iService Routine Maintenance Requests

 If you have a routine maintenance request, submit a Service Request Form online using the iService Maintenance Request System.
 If you do not have a computer with internet access in your room, go to your Residential Service Desk.
 By submitting the request, you give staff the right to enter your room to complete the job whether or not you are present.

 You can use iService to track the progress of your request.
-If the work has not been completed to your satisfaction, please contact your Residential Service Desk.

 • doors that do not close or lock properly

 • loose door knobs or knobs that fall off